Rainbow-Dreamer/musicpy_docs/docs/Musicpy daw module.md

 # export a whole sound module of pitch_1 ranges from A0 to C8 named 'someone's voice' to current working directory,
 # the audio file format for this sound module is wav, given that the initial pitch of pitch_1 is C5,
 # you will have a folder of pitch shifted audio files of the audio clips in pitch_1 named 'someone's voice'
-# in the path you specified, and this folder could be loaded into the sampler object as a sound module
+# in the path you specified, and this folder could be loaded into the daw object as a sound module

 # note that for both of generate_dict and export_sound_files methods, you can specify
 # the method to make pitch changes with mode parameter.